 The book is used in teaching at numerous African universities, including: African School of Economics (Benin), University of Ghana, American University of Nigeria, Mountains of the Moon University (Uganda), Stellenbosch University (South Africa), University of Malawi, University of Zimbabwe etc. Also, Lund University’s online Diploma course on “African Development – from the past to the present” has been based on AEHN’s Textbook.

 If you are willing to offer a chapter contribution, please contact one of the editors.

-Citation: Frankema, E., Hillbom, E., Kufakurinani, U. and Meier zu Selhausen, F. eds.
-(2018).
+Citation: Frankema, Ewout, Hillbom, Ellen, Kufakurinani, Ushehwedu and Meier zu Selhausen, Felix (Eds.)
+(2023).
 The History of African Development.
-An Online Textbook for a New Generation of African Students and Teachers.
+A Textbook for a New Generation of African Students and Teachers.
 African Economic History Network.